88 Absolutely Brilliant Uses for Old Socks

 When you go on a hike or day trip on a hot day, pack a frozen water bottle and put a sock over it to keep the water cold longer.

 Use a sock cuff as an eco-friendly alternative to cardboard coffee sleeves.
 Or, use it at home to hold hot mugs.
-Check out these other things you didn’t know you could upcycle and recycle.

 Next time you give someone a bottle of wine, wrap it in a cute sock (not a white athletic sock) to dress it up and cushion it.